-Your property may qualify for the tax rebate if:
+Your building may qualify for the tax rebate if:

-- The building is within the Downtown Denver Historic District
+- The building is within the Downtown Denver Historic District.
+Click here for map.

 - The street elevations are in good repair